Putin Repeats Absurd Claims Boris Johnson Failed Efforts to End Ukraine Invasion - ExBulletin

 Putin Repeats Absurd Claims Boris Johnson Failed Efforts to End Ukraine Invasion

-Vladimir Putin has reiterated the claim that Boris Johnson derailed negotiations for a peace deal between Russia and Ukraine, which the former British prime minister previously called absurd.
+Vladimir Putin has reiterated his claims that Boris Johnson derailed negotiations for a peace deal between Russia and Ukraine, which the former British prime minister previously called absurd.

-In a highly anticipated interview with former Fox News commentator Tucker Carlson, the Russian president said through a translator that a huge document had been prepared and approved by the head of the Ukrainian delegation , before Mr Johnson intervened and dissuaded Ukraine.
+In a highly anticipated interview with former Fox News commentator Tucker Carlson, the Russian president said through a translator that a huge document had been prepared and approved by the head of the Ukrainian delegation , before Mr Johnson intervened and dissuaded Ukrainian President Volodymyr Zelensky.

 He put his signature, then he said himself: we were ready to sign it and the war would be over long ago.
 However, Prime Minister Johnson came to talk to us about it, and we missed that opportunity.

-In an interview with The temperature in January, Mr Johnson strongly denied the claims, calling them utter nonsense and Russian propaganda.
+In an interview with The temperature In January, Mr Johnson strongly denied the claims, previously circulated by Moscow, calling them utter nonsense and Russian propaganda.

-Mr Johnson claimed that in a conversation with Ukrainian President Zelensky following the peace talks in Istanbul, he had expressed concerns about the nature of the potential deal, but assured him of unwavering support from the United Kingdom to Ukraine.
+Mr Johnson claimed that in a conversation with Mr Zelensky following the peace talks in Istanbul, he had expressed concerns about the nature of the potential deal, but assured him of the unwavering support of the United Kingdom to Ukraine.

+He added: No peace proposals or peace deals were possible in February or March 2022.
+Russia entered Ukraine only with the aim of seizing territories, killing citizens and overthrowing a democratic government .

 Speaking about the proposed negotiations, Mr. Putin continued: We never refused…and the fact that they obeyed the request or the persuasion of Mr. Johnson, the former Prime Minister of Great Britain, seems ridiculous and very sad to me.